 From an unprecedented crisis to lockdown, here’s a brief about what all happened and how the white wonder is coming to terms with it.

 History of the Taj Mahal

-Surprisingly, it is not the first time that the visitors are prohibited to soak in the beauty of their favourite monument.
-Flipping the pages of history tells that the Taj was closed three times earlier as well.
+Surprisingly, it is not the first time that visitors are prohibited to soak in the beauty of their favorite monument.
+Flipping the pages of history tells that the Taj Mahal was closed three times earlier as well.
 Read on to know about it!